inclement/inclem.net/content/270114-sparsegridlayout.rst

                              'y': shape_hint[1] * child.column}
        super(SparseGridLayout, self).do_layout(*args)

-This iterates over all the `SparseGridLayout's children, setting their size_hint so that they'll fit exactly in a grid cell (as per the `rows` and `columns` properties we set above).
+This iterates over all the `SparseGridLayout`'s children, setting their size_hint so that they'll fit exactly in a grid cell (as per the `rows` and `columns` properties we set above).
 It then checks if they have a `row` or `column` property, setting it to `0` if not - I've